-The ultrasound-guided injection is a minimally invasive procedure for musculoskeletal pain conditions (tendinitis, bursitis, neuritis, etc.).
-It allows the doctor to see - via screen – the internal destination of the injection.
+The ultrasound-guided injection is a safe, minimally invasive procedure for musculoskeletal pain conditions (tendinitis, bursitis, neuritis, etc.).
+Ultrasound imaging allows the doctor to see the needle as it is directed toward the injection point – inside a joint, for example.

 Trigger point injections

-Trigger point injections help relieve muscle pain in places like the neck, lower back, arms, and legs.
-Trigger points are the knots you feel in your muscles – one particular spot that constantly hurts.
+Trigger point injections help relieve muscle pain at specific locations.
+Trigger points are the "knots" you feel in your muscles – one particular spot that constantly hurts.
 A simple injection procedure follows.

-More popularly known as Botox, this injection blocks signals from the nerves to the muscles, so that they loosen.
-This procedure is famous for use on wrinkles and other signs of aging, but it also commonly used for migraines and other forms of muscle tightness.
+More popularly known as Botox, Botulinum Toxin injection blocks signals from the nerves to the muscles, allowing the muscles to relax and lengthen.
+This procedure is used cosmetically to temporarily reduce wrinkles and other signs of aging, but it is also commonly used for migraines and other forms of muscle tightness.

 Peripheral Nerve Blocks